Wander Franco Player Props: Rays vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff ranks 16th in the league with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings compiled by the Padres pitching staff ranks 15th in MLB.

-- The Padres' 3.81 team ERA ranks fifth among all MLB pitching staffs.
+- The Padres have the seventh-ranked team ERA across all league pitching staffs (3.84).

-- The Padres rank 11th in baseball in home runs allowed (73 total, 1.1 per game).
+- The Padres rank 13th in baseball in home runs surrendered (75 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.